petermr/petermr/README.md

 * https://github.com/petermr/crops.
 NIPGR-intern projects on crops.
 Minicorpora and dictionaries for terpene synthases
 * https://github.com/petermr/opendiagram.
 Adaptation of `pyamiimage` to extract data from diagrams, especially materials science/batteries
 * https://github.com/petermr/dictionary.
 Software for distributed dictionaries and many dictionaries

+# active Python projects:

+For context:
+We have 4 packages (if that's the right word).
+They are largely standalone but can have useful library routines.
+They all share a common data structure on disk (simply named directories).
+This means that state is less important and often held on the filesystem.
+It also means that data can be further manipulated by Unix tools and other utilities.
+This is very fluid as we are constantly adding new data substructures.
+(I developed much of this in Java - https://github.com/petermr/ami3/blob/master/README.md) .
+The top directory is a `CProject` and its document children are called `CTree`s as they are useful split into many subdirectory trees.

+Each package has a maintainer.
+These are all volunteers.
+Their Python is all self-taught .
+There are also interns - mixture of compsci/engineers/plant_sci who have a 3-month stay.
+They test the tools, develop resources, explore text-mining, NLP, image analysis, machine-learning, etc. They are encouraged to use the packages, link them into Python scripts or Notebooks but don't have time for serious development.
+(They might add readers or exporters).

+* pygetpapers , Ayush Garg. https://github.com/petermr/pygetpapers .
+Searches and downloads articles from repositories.
+Standalone, but the results may be used by docanalysis or possibly imageanalysis.
+Can be called from other tools.

+* docanalysis.
+Shweata Hegde. https://github.com/petermr/docanalysis .
+Ingests CProjects and carries out text-analysis of documents, including sectioning, NLP/text-mining, vocabulary generation.
+Uses NLTK and other Python tools for many operations, and spaCy, scispaCy for annotation of entities.
+Outputs summary data, correlations, word-dictionaries.
+Links entities to Wikidata.

+* pyamiimage, Anuv Chakroborty + PMR. https://github.com/petermr/pyamiimage .
+Ingests Figures/images,  applies many image processing techniques (erode-dilate, colour quantization, skeletons, etc.), extracts words (Tesseract) , extracts lines and symbols (uses sknw/NetworkX) and recreates semantic diagrams (not finished)

+* py4ami .
+PMR. https://github.com/petermr/pyamiimage .
+Translation of ami3(J) to Python.
+Processes CProjects to extract and combine primitives into semantic objects.
+Some functionality overlaps with docanalysis and imageanalysis.
+Includes libraries (e.g. for Wikimedia) and includes prototype GUI in tkinter, and a complex structure of word-dictionaries covering science and related disciplines.
+(Note the project is called pyami locally but there is already a PyAMI project so there it is called py4ami)

+All packages aim to have a common commandline approach, use config files, generate and process CProjects (e.g. iterating over CTrees and applying filters, transformers, map/reduce, etc.).
+All 4 packages have been uploaded to PyPI